EinsteinToolkit/www.cactuscode.org/media/news/SidneyFernbach06/index.md

 supercomputers in different locations simultaneously, which led to breakthroughs in the field of grid computing.

-Seidel\'s career is marked by a history of risk-taking experimentation that has paid huge dividends in scientific discovery.
+Seidel's career is marked by a history of risk-taking experimentation that has paid huge dividends in scientific discovery.
 His scientific legacy combines an extraordinary grasp of very complex concepts, with a keen eye for the uses of technology and the ability to inspire diverse groups of researchers, scientists and students to lend the full range of their expertise to solving complex problems in novel and groundbreaking ways.
-It is this level of leadership that makes his work one of the best examples of the success of LSU\'s Flagship Agenda.
+It is this level of leadership that makes his work one of the best examples of the success of LSU's Flagship Agenda.

-### day Mon year --- user posting {#day-mon-year-user-posting .align-right}
+### day Mon year — user posting